-What Glossier’s Perfecting Skin Tint and Stretch Concealer Expansion Really Looks Like — EXCLUSIVE
+I Tried Glossier’s New Perfecting Skin Tint And Stretch Concealer — EXCLUSIVE

 I'll own up to my bias.
 Glossier has a very special place in my heart — and on my vanity — for a number of reasons.
 First, that #aesthetic.
 Give me anything millennial pink and bubble wrapped, and you've got my heart.
 But as someone who's prone to spend most of her free time masking rather than putting on makeup, the brand's "Skin First, Makeup Second" ethos is one that I dearly appreciate.
 The brand's Perfecting Skin Tint and Stretch Concealer, sadly, are two products that I didn't really get a chance to know and love.
 Both, previously available in just five shades, were way too light for me (I tried Rich).
 And personally, I don't have the patience to mix, match, and combine different formulas.
 But now that Glossier expanded the shade ranges for both products, I can proudly wear a full face of the line, from the time I moisturize to my final step of my makeup routine, which is always highlighter.

 Skin Tint and Stretch Concealer were only available in five shades, respectively: Light, Medium, Dark, Deep, and Rich.
 Now, both products come in 12 shades, from G1 to G12... with G1 being the darkest.
 12 may not seem impressive compared to, say, 40, but don't be dismayed.
 Makeup artist Fatimot Isadare and Kym Davis, Glossier's Head of Product Development, worked to make sure that the hues looked good on a variety of customers.